(AMENDED ONLY TO CORRECT THE CONTACT INFORMATION FOR DCF ADULT PROTECTIVE SERVICES IN PARAGRAPH 5)

-- When a petition is filed seeking entry of an IFPEVA, it will be filed in the Probate Division and will be assigned a “GA-VA” designation.
+- When a petition is filed seeking entry of an IFPEVA, it will be filed in the Probate Division and will be assigned a “GA-VA” designation and will be heard by the presiding Probate/Guardianship Judge.
 However, if there is a pending or contemporaneously filed guardianship case in which the vulnerable adult is the ward or alleged incapacitated person, the petition seeking entry of the IFPEVA must be filed in the guardianship case.

 - The entire GA-VA case shall be deemed confidential and not available for public disclosure due to the required financial records and Adult Protection Services report.

 - Pending approval of the final or revised interim forms, the attached forms are approved for use in the Third Judicial Circuit.
 Each petition distributed by the Clerk’s Office shall also include a Notice of Confidential Filing.